sysprog21/moxiebox/README.md

 and gcc.
 A reduced (C-only) gcc toolchain is therefore available for immediate use by developers.

-You will need to build and install moxie binutils+gcc cross-compiler toolchain first.

 From the Moxie program's point of view, it is a single thread running as root and is essentially the entire operating system kernel + application, all in a single wrapper.